GensDeConfiance/sso-gdc/README.md

 Be careful with the redirection, the URI has to be the same as the one you send in the request.
 For instance: `https://myapp.io/connect/gdc`

-The GDC SSO exposes 4 different scopes :
+The GDC SSO exposes 4 different scopes:
 - `profile` => first_name, last_name, picture
 - `email` => main email address
 - `groups` => list of user public networks